Official Name: State of Kuwait

 There have been no investment disputes involving American firms in Kuwait in more than five years; commercial disputes are more common.
 In both cases, the slow pace of Kuwait’s legal system often frustrates American claimants.

-Coface Country Rating: A2 – The political and economic situation is good.
+Coface Country Rating: A3 – The political and economic situation is good.
 A basically stable and efficient business environment nonetheless leaves room for improvement.
 Corporate default probability is low on average.

-Coface Business Climate Rating: A3 – The business environment is relatively good.
+Coface Business Climate Rating: A4 – The business environment is in need of improvement.
 Although not always available, corporate financial information is usually reliable.
 Debt collection and the institutional framework may have some shortcomings.
-Intercompany transactions may run into occasional difficulties in the otherwise secure environments rated A3.
+Inter-company transactions may run into occasional difficulties.
+Location in a region of geopolitical tensions, specifically regarding its proximity to Iran and Iraq, lend to Kuwait's rating of A4 in the otherwise secure environment.

 Kuwait is actively promoting itself as a base for foreign investors in the region, although with limited success so far.
 The Government is also looking at wider economic reform, including moving some of the 95% of Kuwaitis who work in the state sector to the private sector.